-- 1. All buildings competing at the Regional and International level must be BOMA 360-designated. - 2.
-The building must win at the local level to advance to the regional level and must win at the regional level to advance to International. - NOTE: At-Large entries, entries that are outside the jurisdiction of a local association, must submit their portfolio directly to their region using BOMA International's new 360/TOBY Recognition Portal at https://recognition.boma.org for regional judging and must notify their regional awards chair of their intention to compete. - 3.
+- 1. All buildings competing at the regional level must be BOMA 360-designated. - 2.
+The building must win at the local level to advance to the regional level and must win at the regional level to advance to International. - 3.
 All portfolios must have undergone a building inspection and scored at least 70% to be eligible to compete.
 Each entrant must upload the completed and signed TOBY Building Inspection Verification form to be eligible to compete at the Regional and International level (this form is provided by your local BOMA association or International Affiliate organization). - 4.
 The building must be a member, or managed by an entity that is a member, in good standing with both their BOMA local association and BOMA International in order to compete at the local, regional and international levels.
 Specifically, all membership fees, and any other debt, must be paid prior to entry. - 5.
-The building may not have won in the same category at the international level during the last 5 years (i.e. Buildings that win in 2023 are not eligible to compete until 2028 and awarded in 2029).
-The building may not have won in a different category at the international level during the last 3 years (i.e. Buildings that win in 2022 are not eligible to compete until 2025 and awarded in 2026). - 6.
-The building must be occupied for at least one full year from the date of occupancy of the first tenant by June 15, 2023 with a minimum of 12 months of building operations. - 7.
+The building may not have won in the same category at the international level during the last 5 years (i.e. Buildings that win in 2025 are not eligible to compete until 2030 and awarded in 2031).
+The building may not have won in a different category at the international level during the last 3 years (i.e. Buildings that win in 2025 are not eligible to compete until 2028 and awarded in 2029). - 5.
+The building must be occupied for at least one full year from the date of occupancy of the first tenant by June 15, 2024 with a minimum of 12 months of building operations. - 7.
 At least 50% of a buildings' space must be used as office space to be considered. - 8.
 Each building may enter in only one category. - 9.
-All Entrants are required to provide the following: - Provide a copy of the Statement of Energy Performance generated from ENERGY STAR® in the past 12 months.
+All Entrants are required to provide the following: - A. Provide a copy of the Statement of Energy Performance generated from ENERGYSTAR® in the past 12 months.
 This is a mandatory requirement and omitting this step or uploading an alternate document may result in disqualification.
-The property does not have to be EnergyStar rated, but must submit copy of verified report (including Life Science and Mixed-Use)
+The property does not have to be EnergyStar rated, but must submit a copy of report (including Life Science and Mixed- Use) with verifying engineer's stamp if score is 75 or above.